Layan-khalil/100-AI-APP/README.md

 🚀 **The challenge is ongoing.**

-The number will continue to grow as new products are built, tested, and documented.
+The number will continue to grow as new products are built, tested, shared, and documented.

 | Progress     | Status         |
 | ------------ | -------------- |